kaiiserni/kaiiserni/README.md

 I also have an interest in crypto and I am currently working on a private project that leverages programming and financial markets knowledge.
 In addition, I enjoy space and philosophy.

-Make sure to also check out my son/padawan's <a href="https://github.com/formalsnake" target="_blank">github profile</a>!
+Make sure to also check out my <a href="https://github.com/formalsnake" target="_blank">son/padawan</a>'s github profile!

 <!---
 ---